emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 🍉
 ```

-Note that the expressions are not evaluated in the context of the initializer
+Note that the expressions are not evaluated in the context of the initializer.
-or a class.
 Furthermore, these expressions are always evaluated when an
 initializer is called.

 ## Syntax